UGREEN-NASync/community-guide/docs/ugos/install/homeassistant.md

 Congrats !
 You installed Home Assistant ! :tada:

 ::: info Credit
-This guide was created by Ugreen and modified by [Topiga](https://github.com/topiga/)
+This guide was created by the Ugreen NASync team and modified by [Topiga](https://github.com/topiga/)
 :::